How to take brilliant lifestyle photos for your website or blog

 Working with babies, toddlers and school age children requires completely different skills.
 Most of the time, babies stay still, but they also limit the angle of your pictures.

 The best place to photograph babies is in a very bright room using soft light like overcast weather.
-Try to take pictures from different angles and go down to their eye level.
+Try to take pictures of newborns from different angles and go down to their eye level.

 Toddlers move a lot, and most of the time you find yourself running after them with a camera; it is very difficult to get them to stay still.
 When they are a bit older you can play a game with them – ask them to run towards you, do something silly that will make them laugh.
 This way you can grab their attention and get natural facial expressions.